wilfredro/pet-collector/README.md

 ## Bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)

-After you clone repo, you run the following scripts in the project directory:
+After you clone repo, you can run the following scripts in the project directory:

 ### `npm start`